Content Last Updated June 2014

 So swap that seafood dinner for a nice vegetarian meal with a side of seaweed.
 Just make sure you source your seaweed from a reputable source.
-Check out my recipe for Japanese Miso and Soba Noodle Soup which uses leftover nori seaweed as a topping.
-Another seaweed recipe to try could be this yummy looking Seaweed Rosti.
+Check out my recipe for Japanese Noodle Soup with Miso which uses leftover nori seaweed as a topping.
+Another seaweed recipe to try could be this yummy Seaweed Rosti.

-There are hundreds of resources out there on the wide wide world web for the seafood conscious consumer.
+There are hundreds of resources out there for the seafood conscious consumer.
 For those of us who feel that feel sustainable seafood is not as black and white as well, “green” and “red”, may appreciate groups trying to incorporate the emissions produced by the harvesting and transport of seafood into their guides.
 One such is FishChoice which has developed an online mapping tool to help retailers and restaurants connect with fishers in their region.